nspies/svviz2/README.md

 - variants are input in VCF format; please create an issue if you find a well-defined variant that is not supported by the current version of svviz2
 - VCF files must more or less conform to the spec -- svviz2 uses pysam which uses htslib to load VCF files

 Note that svviz2 does not natively support parallelization.
 You are probably best off parallelizing over variants (or samples).
+One simple way to do this is using the `--first-variant` and `--last-variant options`.
 If it appears that svviz2 is using more than 1 core during realignment, it may be because numpy can in some circumstances use multiple threads (see [here](https://stackoverflow.com/questions/30791550/limit-number-of-threads-in-numpy/31622299#31622299) to deactivate this behavior).

 Usage